BREAKING: Zoe Rosenberg Released from Jail on Xmas Eve Morning

 Share This

-By UnchainedTV News Desk – Los Angeles, Ca., December 20th, 2025 – Animal rescuer Zoe Rosenberg is expected to be released from jail on December 24, Christmas Eve, after officials approved her request to serve the final 60 days of her 90-day sentence on house arrest instead of behind bars.
+Updated By UnchainedTV News Desk – Los Angeles, Ca., December 24th, 2025 – Animal rescuer Zoe Rosenberg was released from jail on the morning of December 24th, Christmas Eve, after officials approved her request to serve the final 60 days of her 90-day sentence on house arrest instead of behind bars.
 Her early release is also being granted under California’s half-time credits for good behavior, according to supporters closely monitoring her case.

-Rosenberg was convicted for rescuing four chickens from a Perdue slaughterhouse, an act her supporters describe as an urgent effort to save sick and suffering animals facing imminent death.
-Her incarceration has sparked widespread outrage, with advocates arguing that the legal system is criminalizing compassion while shielding industrial animal agriculture from scrutiny.
+Rosenberg, a member of Direct Action Everywhere (DxE), was convicted for rescuing four chickens from a Perdue slaughterhouse, an act her supporters describe as an urgent effort to save sick and suffering animals facing imminent death.
+Her incarceration sparked widespread outrage, with advocates arguing that the legal system is criminalizing compassion while shielding industrial animal agriculture from scrutiny.

 Watch Grammy-Nominated Artist Moby Speak Out for Zoe

-Moby joined hundreds of Rosenberg’s supporters who marched in Los Angeles, following her incarceration.
+Moby joined hundreds of Rosenberg’s supporters who marched in Los Angeles, during her incarceration.
 There were also marches in San Francisco and elsewhere.
-The marches were organized by Direct Action Everywhere, the animal rights organization of which Rosenberg is a member, a group at the forefront of the “open rescue” movement, which openly rescues animals in factory farms and slaughterhouses, videotaping the actions and releasing the footage to the public, arguing the actions are necessary and morally correct.
+The marches were organized by DxE, the group at the forefront of the “open rescue” movement, which openly rescues animals in factory farms and slaughterhouses, videotaping the actions and releasing the footage to the public, arguing the actions are necessary and morally correct.

-Public concern has intensified due to serious health risks Rosenberg faces while incarcerated.
+Public concern had intensified due to serious health risks Rosenberg faced while incarcerated.
 She suffers from Type 1 diabetes, requiring reliable access to glucose to treat dangerous blood sugar lows.
-Supporters say that access has been limited in jail, placing her at ongoing medical risk.
+Supporters say that access had been limited in jail, placing her at medical risk.
 She also lives with gastroparesis, a condition that partially paralyzes the stomach, making it difficult or impossible to digest standard jail food.
-As a result, she has reportedly been left feeling ill and weakened.
+As a result, she had reportedly been left feeling ill and weakened while in jail.

 Despite these conditions, Rosenberg has continued to center animals in her thoughts and actions.
-She shares words of resolve and encouragement, reminding supporters that the fight for animals must continue even in the face of personal hardship.
-A short video featuring Zoe’s latest words from jail has been released publicly.
+During her time in jail, she shared words of resolve and encouragement, reminding supporters that the fight for animals must continue even in the face of personal hardship.
+A short video featuring Zoe’s words from jail was released publicly.

 Click Here to Watch the Entire Trial on UnchainedTV